django/code-of-conduct/reports.md

 - **Time** - Handling issues is very important, the shepherd should be aware that resolving the issue is a high priority.
 It is the responsibility of the shepherd to see that each stage of the process is acted upon in a timely manner, and any delays be addressed.
 If the shepherd is busy for reasons outside of the committee, they need to alert the rest of the committee of this.
 If there is a delay during the process due to some external reason, it is the responsibility of the shepherd to alert the committee of this delay.

+When a shepherd is assigned, if it is different to the initial responder, the initial responder should send an update:

+> Dear [X],

+> I'm writing regarding your recent report to the Django Code of Conduct Committee.
+I wanted to let you know that we have assigned the case to [Y], who will be your main point of contact going forward.
+[Y]'s email address is [Y@djangoproject.com].
+If you have any questions or concerns with this, please let me know.

+> Regards,
+> [First Last name]
+> DSF Code of Conduct Committee

+Assuming no questions or concerns, this is marks the completion of the initial responder's responsibilities for this case.
+If the reporter does have concerns or questions, the first responder should ask the committee to resolve these.

 #### Decision-making process